-3.21 Transformational change that meets the test of quality and safety must also be efficient, making the best use of available resources.
-The Senior Management Team (SMT) in the Health and Social Care Partnership are meeting regularly to review spend, and continue to track progress on transformational redesign so that corrective action can be supported.
-Conversations currently are focussed on the budget setting process for 2022/23.
-There is a continued commitment from Scottish Government to support the covid response for the remainder of this current financial year.
-Scottish Government have also recently announced additional investment of more than £300 million nationally as a direct response to system pressures and to support intense winter planning.
+- 3.17 Transformational change that meets the test of quality and safety must also be efficient, making the best use of available resources.
+The Senior Management Team (SMT) of Health and Social Care Moray are meeting regularly to review spend and consider investment prior to seeking MIJB approval.
+There is a continuous need to track progress on transformational redesign to ensure it is meeting the aims of the Strategic Plan.
+In recent months, conversations have focussed on the budget setting process for 2022/23, which is subject of a separate paper on today's agenda.
+Additional funding being transferred to the health and social care portfolio by Scottish Government is detailed in the Revenue Budget paper and will require close monitoring throughout 2022/23.
+Additional Covid funding for 2022/23 is uncertain, however, by the end of the current financial year, there will be a significant earmarked reserve for the purpose of funding Covid related activity which will continue to be utilised. - 3.18 The Scottish Government announcement in November 2021 made available £300 million nationally as a direct response to system pressures and to support intense winter planning.
 The funding is based on four key principles of maximising capacity, ensuring staff wellbeing, ensuring system flow and improving outcomes.
-The SMT has been working through proposals to best support existing pressures and ensure the principles of the funding are followed, and a separate report is on the agenda to cover this subject.
+Funding approval and updates on commitment will continue to be presented to MIJB in line with governance.